 Ipswich Suffolk Coastal Stowmarket Waveney West Suffolk Norwich & District Bee Keeping AssociationHot Tips

-- In January, when the weather is cold, but not below freezing, treat your hives with oxalic acid solution to control varroa.
+- Treat the brood box for varroa (Apiguard gel or ApiLife Var strips are recommended).
 Record the varroa drop in the following two weeks so that you know how badly your colonies are infested.

 The Association